 Nakhon Ratchasima - Also known as Khorat or Korat, is the capital city of the province of the same name and is one of the most modern cities in the northeast region of Thailand.
 It is also among the best-connected of the 'Big Four of Isaan' - the other three being Ubon Ratchathani, Udon Thani, and Khon Kaen.
 One of the biggest provinces in Isan, it was built in the late seventeenth century by King Ayutthaya to protect the northeastern frontier from the Khmer attack.
 The highlight of the city itself is, however, the imposing statue of Thao Suranaree, a warrior woman, who led herself and her troops to a courageous and thumping victory from, the Laotian invaders.
 This sixth-largest city in Thailand is a heady mix of culture, history, and modernity.

 Mae Sot - Mae Sot in Tak province is the trading hub of Thailand.
-The city renowned for its indigenous pottery culture brims with a variety of products that are reminiscent of its majority of the population, which is Burmese.
+The city is renowned for its indigenous pottery culture brims with a variety of products that are reminiscent of the majority of the population, which is Burmese.
 One can expect to find an eclectic range of street food, clothing, and jewelry.
 Other than being the obvious market hub, one must visit the place for its magnificent architectural wonders in form of Buddhist temples and monasteries